DevelopIntelligenceBoulder/promise/README.md

 # promise
-A look a different promise architecture implementations
+A look a different promise architecture implementation